LogtalkDotOrg/logtalk-for-vscode/README.md

 - VScode "Toggle Activate Breakpoints" button in the "Run and Debug" pane doesn't generate an event that can be handled by extensions.
 Use instead the Logtalk icon in the top-right corner to toggle debugging.
 - VSCode doesn't support disabling menu items that are not supported by language extensions.
 - When the "Run and Debug" pane is closed, selecting the "Run" menu "New Breakpoint > Function Breakpoint..." item doesn't open the pane to show the new breakpoint text insertion box.

+### Testing support

+Experimental support for the VS Code Testing API is provided.
+This allows browsing and running tests from the "Testing" pane.
+After running the "Logtalk: Run Tests" command at least once, the "Testing" pane shows all the test results.
+You can then run tests from the "Testing" pane by clicking on the play button next to a test, a test object, or a test file.
+You can also navigate to a test by clicking its name.

 ### Hover contents